reduxjs/redux/docs/tutorials/BarebonesTutorial.md

 Once we've covered those, we'll see how the [Redux store](#redux-store) handily pulls them all together for convenient state management.

+**It is recommended that, if you are new to Redux, you follow this tutorial along in its entirety, as it is structured in a way to incrementally build on previously covered material.**

 ## Actions

 ### Motivation